buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcElectricCapacitanceMeasure.md

 # IfcElectricCapacitanceMeasure

-_IfcElectricCapacitanceMeasure_ is a measure of the electric capacitance.
+_IfcElectricCapacitanceMeasure_ is a measure of the electric capacitance.<!-- end of definition -->

 Usually measured in Farad (F, C/V = A s/V).